kantner/kantner.github.io/misc.md

 ## Memberships

-* Member of the German Physical Society (Deutsche Physikalische Gesellschaft)
+* Member of the German Physical Society (Deutsche Physikalische Gesellschaft, since 2006)
-* Member of the Leibniz PhD network (2016 – 2018)
+* Member of the Leibniz PhD network (2016 &ndash; 2018)
-* Member of the School of Nanophotonics (SFB 787 Graduate School, 2013 – 2018)
+* Member of the School of Nanophotonics (SFB 787 Graduate School, 2013 &ndash; 2018)
-* PhD-representative of the WIAS (2016 – 2018) and co-organizer of the WIAS PhD-Seminar
+* PhD-representative of the WIAS (2016 &ndash; 2018) and co-organizer of the WIAS PhD-Seminar